English

 There are two primary types of diagonal spreads:

 • Diagonal Call Spread: This involves buying a longer-dated call option while simultaneously selling a shorter-dated call option with a higher strike price.
-This strategy profits from bullish market movements and time decay.
+This strategy profits from bullish market movements and the erosion of time value in the sold option.
+It is particularly effective when the trader expects moderate upward movement in the underlying asset.

 • Diagonal Put Spread: In this strategy, a trader buys a longer-dated put option and sells a shorter-dated put option with a lower strike price.
-This spread is beneficial in bearish market conditions.
+This spread is beneficial in bearish market conditions, allowing the trader to profit from declines in the underlying asset’s price while also benefiting from the premium collected from the sold option.

 Examples